 We believe love must be without dissimulation (Romans 12:9).
 We do not dissimulate or flatter to butter up your fingers that your money may slip through them into our organization.
-But we exhort everyone to "love your neighbor as yourselves" whether by using your time and resources directly through your own efforts as opportunities arise or by financially supporting REAL charitable organizations whom you trust with your resources that are really helping the poor.
+But we exhort everyone to "love your neighbor as yourselves" whether by using your time and resources directly through your own efforts as opportunities arise or are discovered or by financially supporting REAL charitable organizations whom you trust with your resources that are really helping the poor.
 For to love in this way is one's DUTY, not a FAVOR (Luke 17:10).

 THE WATER CRISIS